-No. Section No. Modification Second residential units within existing single-detached, semi-detached, row houses, and in accessory structures, shall be permitted as-of-right in the Residential Area designation, provided that all of the following criteria can be met: a) the use shall be located in an existing single-detached, semi-detached, row houses, and in accessory structures where adequate municipal piped water and wastewater services are available and connected; b) the site is accessible to public transit; c) there will be no significant changes to the external character of the building or property; d) all of the requirements of the Zoning By-law, including the provision of adequate parking, of the Ontario Building Code, of the Property Standards By-law and other relevant municipal and provincial regulations can be satisfied; and, e) the existing dwelling is not within the Regulatory Flood Plain .
-9 3.2.3.10 Second residential units shall not be subject to the density provisions of this Plan.
+No. Section No. Modification Second residential units within existing single- detached, semi-detached, row houses, and in accessory structures, shall be permitted as-of-right in the Residential Area designation, provided that all of the following criteria can be met: a) the use shall be located in an existing single- detached, semi-detached, row houses, and in accessory structures where adequate municipal piped water and wastewater services are available and connected; b) the site is accessible to public transit; c) there will be no significant changes to the external character of the building or property; d) all of the requirements of the Zoning By-law, including the provision of adequate parking, of the Ontario Building Code, of the Property Standards By- law and other relevant municipal and provincial regulations can be satisfied; and, e) the existing dwelling is not within the Regulatory Flood Plain .
+9 3.2.3.10 Is deleted in its entirety: Second residential units shall not be subject to the density provisions of this Plan.
 As a condition of approval, the Town shall require that dwelling units containing a second residential unit be registered with the Town in accordance with the provisions of the Municipal Act.
-Central Business District 10 3.5.3.18 Is modified to add subsection I): The following uses may be permitted in the Downtown Supportive Area: I) additional residential units 11 3.5.3.20 Is modified as follows: The permitted uses within the Central Business District Low Density Residential Sub-Area shall be single detached, semi-detached, and duplex dwellings and additional residential units.
-Development shall be subject to the policies of subsections 2.10.3.35 to
+3.5 Central Business District 10 3.5.3.18 Is modified to add subsection I): The following uses may be permitted in the Downtown Supportive Area: I) additional residential units 11 3.5.3.20 Is modified as follows: The permitted uses within the Central Business District Low Density Residential Sub-Area shall be single detached, semi-detached, and duplex dwellings and additional residential units.
+Devalatments hall be subject to the policies of subsections 2.10.3.35 to

 No. Section No. Modification 2.10.3.41 inclusive, subsections 5.4.3.11 and 5.4.3.12, and Section 3.2 of this Plan.
-5.10 Interpretation 12 5.10.6 The following is added to the list of definitions in alphabetical order: ADDITIONAL RESIDENTIAL UNIT (ARU) means a self-contained residential dwelling unit, with its own cooking facility, sanitary facility and sleeping area, that it is located either within a single detached, semidetached or townhouse dwelling, or within an ancillary building or structure on the same lot as a single detached, semi-detached or townhouse dwelling.
+5.40 10 5.10 Interpretation 12 5.10.6 I he following is added to the list of definitions in alphabetical order: self-contained residential dwelling unit with its own cooking facility sanitary facility and sleeping area that it is located either within a single detached, semi- detached or townhouse dwelling, or within an ancillary building or structure on the same lot as a single detached, semi-detached or townhouse dwelling.
 An ARU may also be referred to as an additional dwelling unit.
-13 5.10.6 The following is removed from the list of definitions: COACH HOUSE means a small, accessory building, either attached by an enclosed walkway or breezeway or physically separate from the principal dwelling unit with which it is associated, which shall be used for vehicle storage for the principal dwelling unit, as well as for a self-contained dwelling unit or for activities accessory to those permitted in the principal dwelling unit.
-C.6 Bristol Survey Secondary Plan 14 C.6.5.1.2 Is modified to delete subsection c): The permitted uses in the Residential Area designation shall be in accordance with the policies of Section 3.2.2 of this Plan with the exception that: c) Coach houses, deemed to be an accessory dwelling, shall be permitted on hybrid roads for dwelling units which do not front on the hybrid road. awaning arms which as not not are nyona road.
-C.8 Sherwood Survey Secondary Plan 15 C.8.5.1.2 Is modified to delete subsection c): The permitted uses in the Residential Area designation shall be in accordance with the policies of Section 3.2.2 of this Plan with the exception that:
+10 F 10 C 13 0.10.C i ne tollowing is removed from the list of definitions: COACH HOUSE means a small accessory building either attached by an enclosed walkway or breezeway or physically separate from the principal dwelling unit with which it is associated, which shall be used for vehicle storage for the principal dwelling unit. as well as for a self-contained dwelling unit or for activities accessory to those permitted in the principal dwelling unit.
+C.6 Bristol Survey Secondary Plan 14 C.6.5.1.2 Is modified to delete subsection c): The permitted uses in the Posidontial Aroa designation shall be in accordance with the policies of Section 3.2.2 of this Plan with the exception that c) Coach houses, deemed to be an accessory dwelling, shall be permitted on hybrid roads for dwelling units which do not front on the hybrid road.
+4 - C.8 Sherwood Survey Secondary Plan 15 C.8.5.1.2 Is modified to delete subsection c): The permitted uses in the Residential Area designation shall be in accordance with the policies of Section 3.2.2 of this Plan with the exception that L 1